RitzVanille/HengillSeismicityForecastingModels/README.md

 # Hengill Seismicity Forecasting Models
-This repository has been developed in the framework of the COSEISMIQ project (http://www.coseismiq.ethz.ch/en/home/) and comprises the models and data for running pseudo-forecasting model (see Deliverable 6 of COSEIMSIQ).
+This repository has been developed in the framework of the COSEISMIQ project (http://www.coseismiq.ethz.ch/en/home/) and comprises the models and data for running pseudo-forecasting model (see Deliverable 6 of COSEISMIQ).
 The codes proposed here can be extended and applied in real-time provided the hydraulic/seismic data are updated accordingly.

 ## Folder structure

+The repository is organised in three categories:
+- models (in yellow in the folder graph)
+- static data (green)
+- analysis and model comparison (red).
 ![alt text](https://github.com/RitzVanille/HengillSeismicityForecastingModels/raw/main/FolderStructure.png "Folder structure")

 ## Run down of streams